Primary

 Also targets: Glutes, Hamstrings

-Want Skater Squat in your program?
+See where Skater Squat fits in your weekly plan

 Stand on one leg for optimal results.